LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 ## Sprint 1 reflection

-What I've worked on during this sprint
+**What I've worked on during this sprint**
+During this sprint, we mainly worked on setting up our Product backlog.
+I found myself as lead of writing user stories.
+So I took the case delivered to us by our product owners and started disecting it into 1 central, compact google docs file filled with user stories.
+Writing user stories for each milestone, included: Writing the userstory, writing the according acceptance criterea, deciding the definition of ready and the definition of done.
+We also all agreed to study up a bit of REACT as we had decided that was the framework we would be using for the front end of the application.

-Did I accomplish my work during this sprint?
+**Did I accomplish my work during this sprint?**
+Yes, mostly.
+However, I think I should have asked for more reviews/confirmations on the user stories as it is rather hard to write them in advance.
+As you kind of instantly need to visualize the application.
+And our application is rather intricate to just be able to write user stories for without forgetting or overlooking anything.

-What I've learnt during this sprint
+**What I've learnt during this sprint**
+Writing acceptance critereas, Writing definitions of ready and definitions of done.

-How do I look back to this sprint?
+**How do I look back to this sprint?**
+This sprint wasn't yet very taxing as for me it was mostly still writing user stories.
+As well as doing a little bit of studying ahead on REACT.

-Difficulties we've faced during this sprint and how we got over it.
+**Difficulties we've faced during this sprint and how we got over it.**
+I think during this sprint there weren't many difficulties if any at all.

 ## Sprint 2 reflection